gillesdelhaes/SimpleWatch/README.md

 SimpleWatch is **dual-licensed**.

-### AGPL-3.0 (Open Source License)
+### AGPL-3.0 with Commons Clause (Open Source License)

-SimpleWatch is available under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+SimpleWatch is available under the **GNU Affero General Public License v3.0 (AGPL-3.0)** with the **Commons Clause License Condition v1.0**.

 This means you may:
 - ✅ Use SimpleWatch free of charge
 - ✅ Self-host it for personal or internal organizational use
 - ✅ Modify the source code
-- ✅ Use it for commercial purposes
+- ✅ Fork and contribute improvements

 **Conditions:**
-- 📝 If you modify SimpleWatch and make it available to others over a network (for example as a web service or hosted platform), you must provide the complete corresponding source code under the same AGPL-3.0 license.
+- 📝 If you modify SimpleWatch and make it available to others over a network, you must provide the complete corresponding source code under the same license.

-This ensures improvements remain open and prevents proprietary SaaS forks.
+- ⛔ **You may NOT sell SimpleWatch as a product or service.** This means you cannot:
+  - Offer SimpleWatch as a hosted SaaS to external customers (for a fee)
+  - Charge for consulting/support services substantially derived from SimpleWatch
+  - Sell access to SimpleWatch functionality

+**Why Commons Clause?** It prevents companies from taking SimpleWatch, hosting it, and charging customers without contributing back or obtaining a commercial license.

-See the [LICENSE](LICENSE) file for full AGPL-3.0 terms.
+See the [LICENSE](LICENSE) file for full terms.

 ---